dockerizedrupal/drupal-compose/README.md

 # Drupal Compose

-Simple shell script that generates general Docker Compose file for your Drupal 6, 7 and 8 projects.
+Simple shell script that generates general purpose Docker Compose file for your Drupal 6, 7 and 8 projects.

 ## License